In the guide below, we briefly outline the differences and similarities between biomass vs biofuel vs bioenergy vs biogas.

-We also indicate how they relate to one another.
+We also provide a description of each one, and indicate how they relate to one another.

 Biomass